davide-c/wttt/README.md

 The whole database file can be found at the configurable location `./.db/dns-records.json`.

-Please see below a sample JSON db:
+Here's a sample JSON db:
 ```json
 {
   "test1234.com": {